-In the Town there are steeply sloped lands that are susceptible to erosion and valley lands that are susceptible to flooding.
+In the Town there are steeply sloped lands that are susceptible to erosion and valley lands that are susceptible to flooding from time to time.
 These lands are primarily located along the Thames River, Trout Creek, and Birches Creek and include a significant portion of the downtown business area.
-These watercourses, and their associated valley lands, fall within the jurisdiction of the Upper Thames River Conservation Authority (UTRCA) who have the assisted the Town with the development and implementation of a comprehensive set of policies to protect life and property in the case of a regulatory (1:250 year) flood event.
-The UTRCA uses the 1937 - Observed Flood Event as its Regulatory Flood level.
+These watercourses, and their associated valley lands, fall within the jurisdiction of the Upper Thames River Conservation Authority (UTRCA) who have the assisted the Town with the development and implementation of a comprehensive set of policies to protect life and property in the flood prone areascase of a regulatory (1:250 year) flood event.
+The UTRCA uses the 1937 - Observed Flood Storm Event as its Regulatory Flood level.

-The Ministers of Municipal Affairs and Housing and Natural Resources and Forestry have approved a Special Policy Area for the downtown business area where it is recognized and warranted that development and redevelopment can occur to a standard of flood protection which is less than that required to withstand the Regulatory Flood.
+The Town has developed, with the assistance of the UTRCA, the Ministry of Natural Resources, and the Ministrersy of Municipal Affairs and Housing and Natural Resources and Forestry haves approved, a Special Policy Area for the downtown business area where it is recognized and warranted that development and redevelopment need to can occur to a standard of flood protection which is less than that required to withstand the Regulatory Flood.
 Specific policy for this Special Policy Area has been developed for the downtown business area.